bhakti2406/Master_Slave-Client_Server_System/README.md

 # Distributed Master-Slave Client-Server System

-This project demonstrates a distributed system using a master-slave (client-server) system in Python.
+This project demonstrates a distributed system using a master-slave (client-server) framework in Python.
 It supports distributed word count and matrix multiplication operations, leveraging Pyro4 for remote object communication and Google Drive API for file handling.

 ## Features